Charles Hector McFadyen: Public service career

 In his public service capacity McFadyen was Chairman of the Tariff Advisory Committee, 1935–39.
 This was a post Ottawa Agreement committee established by the United Kingdom and Australian governments.
-In 1939 he was transferred to Melbourne as Trade and Customs liaison officer to the Department of Supply and Development under Professor Jim Brigden, later Munitions under John Jensen, to which he was transferred in 1941.
+In 1939 he was transferred to Melbourne as Trade and Customs liaison officer to the Department of Supply & Development under Professor Jim Brigden, later Munitions under John Jensen, to which he was transferred in 1941.
 McFadyen chaired the Tallow Advisory Committee, 1942–44, composed of industry and government representatives.
 Its purpose was to ensure adequate supplies of glycerine for munitions purposes for the war effort.
 In 1944 he was appointed Deputy Controller of Materials and Supply with the Department of Munitions.
-As Deputy Director of the Secondary Industries Division from 1945 he developed the NSW Division of Industrial Development.
+As deputy director of the Secondary Industries Division from 1945 he developed the NSW Division of Industrial Development.
 In this capacity he was responsible for mining, shipping and ports.
 His son, Ken, recalled he moved around a lot and at this time was living in Manly and working in Martin Place, Sydney.
 In 1948, McFadyen acted as Director of the Division of Industrial Development in the Department of Post-War Reconstruction during the absence of the Director Harold Breen.
-He was appointed Secretary of the Department of Shipping and Fuel in December 1948.
-Under his leadership, the Department became the Department of Fuel, Shipping and Transport in March 1950, and then the Department of Shipping and Transport in May 1951, fuel rationing having been abolished following Menzies' election victory in 1949.
-McFadyen was a member of the Australian Shipbuilding Board 1949-50.
+He was appointed Secretary of the Department of Shipping & Fuel in December 1948.
+Under his leadership, the department became the Department of Fuel, Shipping & Transport in March 1950, and then the Department of Shipping & Transport in May 1951, fuel rationing having been abolished following Menzies' election victory in 1949.
+McFadyen was a member of the Australian Shipbuilding Board 1949–50.
 Issues in these years included the lack of efficient coastal shipping services, particularly for Western Australia, Tasmania and Queensland.
 Charles formed close personal and professional friendships with many notable industry figures.
 Arthur Deakin of the shipbuilding firm of Evans Deakin was a close friend.
 McFadyen presided over a conference held in Launceston in 1954 to inquire into Tasmanian shipping and freights.
 He served two ministers directly in his capacity as a departmental head, the South Australian George McLeay and Western Australian Senator Shane Paltridge.
 McFadyen has little positive to say in his recollections about McLeay who died in 1955.